mbgimot/oystercard/userstories.md

 ###User Story 7###
 In order to pay for my journey
 As a customer
+When my journey is complete, I need the correct amount deducted from my card

+###User Story 8###
+In order to pay for my journey
+As a customer
 I need to know where I've travelled from

+###User Story 9###
+In order to know where I have been
+As a customer
+I want to see to all my previous trips

 ###Functional Representation###
 Object | Message?